-The above chart reveals the relationship between “Unemployment rate” VS. “Official Cash Rate”; Higher OCR leads to Higher interest rates could lead to rise in unemployment.
-In the above graph we produced, for most of the timeline, the positive correlation between “Unemployment rate” and “OCR” has been observed, which complies to the economic theory.
-There are exceptions like between year 2003 to year 2008, consider New Zealand economy is heavily rely on export, other factors such as “NZ dollar VS. US dollar exchange rate” which may influence the export business that can be used to explain this phenomenon.
+The above chart reveals the relationship between the “Unemployment rate” VS “Official Cash Rate”; Higher OCR leads to Higher interest rates could lead to a rise in unemployment.
+In the above graph we produced, for most of the timeline, the positive correlation between “Unemployment rate” and “OCR” has been observed, which complies with the economic theory.
+There are exceptions, like between the years 2003 to the year 2008, considering New Zealand's economy heavily relies on export.
+Other factors, such as the “N.Z. dollar VS US dollar exchange rate”, may influence the export business, which can be used to explain this phenomenon.